 Newly proposed legislation in Quebec may increase demand for local translations into Canadian French.

-Simon Jolin-Barrette, Minister Responsible for Languages, presented Bill 96 in the National Assembly on May 12, 2021.
+Simon Jolin-Barrette, Minister of Justice and the French Language, presented Bill 96 in the National Assembly on May 12, 2021.
 The bill, “An Act Respecting French, the Official and Common Language of Québec,” aims to affirm French as the Canadian province’s only official language, and as the “common language of the Québec nation.”

 Bill 96 is the long-awaited reform to the Charter of the French Language (a.k.a.
 Bill 101) adopted in 1977.
 If passed, the 100-page Bill 96 would enshrine the Charter of the French Language in the Canadian Constitution.
 It would also establish a Ministry of the French language as well as a French Language Commissioner, appointed by the National Assembly.

 The proposal follows the government’s April 2021 announcement of CAD 17m (USD 14.1m) in funding for eight projects promoting the French language, including a CAD 2.7m (USD 2.2m) grant for the ASDCM (Association des Sociétés de développement commercial de Montréal) to support Montreal-area businesses.